kakserpom/clusterduck/clusterduck/README.md

 # clusterduck

-`clusterduck` is a humble take on fault-tolerant cluster __monitoring__ and __balancing__ implemented in pure Javascript.
+`clusterduck` is a humble take on fault-tolerant cluster __monitoring__ and __balancing__ service implemented in Javascript.

-### [Raft] consensus algorithm
+- __[Raft] consensus algorithm for high availablity.__
-Ducks love them rafts.
-We run [liferaft] over an encrypted TCP/IP transport.
+  [liferaft] is running over an encrypted TCP/IP transport.
+Ducks love them rafts 😉

-### Easy to use and customize
+- __Easy to use and extend.__
+  It was designed to solve your problems, not create them.
-Due to its modular architecture you can build your own plugin under an hour.
+  Given its simple modular architecture you can hack up your own plugin under an hour.

 ## Table Of Contents